Contact your institution's library staff for further information on publishing under the CAUL-negotiated R&P agreements.

 Authors who do not see their institution listed above should contact library staff to enquire further.

-This agreement allows authors from participating institutions to publish in some of OUP's hybrid journals without the need for any transactional open access article processing charge (APC).
+This agreement allows authors from participating institutions to publish in all of OUP's hybrid journals without the need for any transactional open access article processing charge (APC).

 The following article types are eligible for open access under this agreement: